Recommendations

 Horniman Museum and Gardens

 This South London haven is home to a butterfly house, aquarium and gorgeous gardens – swap the hustle and bustle of city life for some quality time with nature.
-In the Natural History Gallery you’ll find creatures of all shapes and sizes, ranging from the extinct Dodo to the iconic walrus, and there’s also a Nature Trail around the gardens so you can seek out wildlife yourself and enjoy the outdoors.
+In the Natural History Gallery, you’ll find creatures of all shapes and sizes, from the extinct Dodo to the iconic walrus.
+Plus, there’s a Nature Trail around the gardens so you can find wildlife yourself and enjoy the outdoors.

 07